 Isola di San Giulio (San Giulio Island)

-Known as ‘the island of silence’ Isola di San Giulio (Island of San Giulio) is home to a modern monastery.
+Known as ‘the island of silence’ Isola di San Giulio (Island of San Giulio) in Lake Orta, Italy is home to a modern monastery.
 Posted along the curved walkways, signs with peaceful thoughts like “The moment is present, here at now” and “Silence is music and harmony” encourage visitors to put their cell phones down.
 Peace rings clear across this 900-foot long, 459-foot wide island anchored by a minor Basilica, Basilica di San Guilio.
-A walk around Isola di San Giulio offers the promise of serenity and the impossibility of getting lost, even without google maps.
+You can walk around Isola di San Giulio in serenity without google maps.

-While there are a few options for lunch on Isola di San Giuoli, I recommend heading back to Piazza Motto for lunch.
-Just a two-minute walk from the docks up the winding street lies Al Boeuch an Italian wine bar with tiny tables spilling out onto the tilted narrow street.
+Afterwards, head to lunch.
+While there are a few options on Isola di San Giuoli, we recommend heading back to Piazza Motto for lunch.
+Adjacent to the dock and up head up two winding street and you’ll find Al Boeuch.
+An Italian wine bar with tiny tables spilling out onto the tilted narrow street.
 While they have vegetarian options, we opted for the cheese and charcuterie board pictured below.
 I’m still dreaming about this plate and its rather enticing grappa jelly.
+To illustrate, the droll worthy photo below that encapsulates the cheese situation mentioned in the introduction.

 A spiraling trail of twenty chapels depicts key phases of Saint Francis of Assisi’s life.
-Even for the non-religious, the hike is a pleasant exploration rewarded with heavenly views.
-The gracefully manicured woods provide shade and benches to ponder Nietzsche’s romantic connection to Lake Orta.
+Heavenly views reward even the non-religious during hikes The gracefully manicured woods provide shade and benches to ponder Nietzsche’s romantic connection to Lake Orta.

-It was among these wooded trails where Nietzsche is said to have spent time with a young Russian woman named Lou Salomé.
+Nietzsche spent time with a young Russian woman named Lou Salomé among these wooded trails.
 In a letter to Lou Nietzsche confessed “I owe to you the most beautiful dream of my life.”

 What about you, does a history complete with famous artists and authors draw you to specific travel destinations too?
 I’d love to hear what your favorites are?
 Please share in the comments below!